ethanstreetsystems/contradictory-intelligence/docs/phase1_architecture.md

 ---

 ## 9. Deployment + Environment

-Define:
-- where the system runs
+Define where the system runs and how it is operated.

-- how jobs are scheduled
+### Where the System Runs

+Version 1.0 will run as a small cloud-hosted application.

+Components include:

+- Python backend
+- PostgreSQL database
+- simple web interface

+For the MVP, these components can run on a single cloud server.

+### Job Scheduling

+A scheduled job runs the ingestion and analysis pipeline.

+Schedule:

+- every other day

+Each run performs the following steps:

+1. check RSS feeds
+2. ingest new items
+3. clean article text
+4. run AI analysis
+5. store results in the database

+### API Keys and Secrets

+The system will need some private credentials such as:

-- API key / secret management
+- AI API key
+- database password

+These will not be stored directly in the code.

+Instead, they will be stored in the system environment and the application will read them when it runs.

 ---

-## 10. Phase 1 Success Criteria
+## 10. Version 1.0 Success Criteria

-Define what “done” means.
+Define what “done” means for Version 1.0 of the CI system.

-Examples:
+Version 1.0 is considered complete when the following conditions are met:

-- items ingest automatically
+- the system pulls new items from the selected RSS feeds automatically
+- new items are stored in the database
-- no duplicate records
+- duplicate articles are not stored
+- article text is successfully extracted from the source
+- AI output is generated for each item (summary, analysis, investment implications)
-- feed displays correctly
+- the feed page displays stored items correctly
-- links work
+- each item links to the original source article
-- data matches original sources
+- displayed data matches the original source content